TommyPREEL/BDD-Project-Tamagotchi/assets/sql/SQL_API.md

-# Exemple des méthodes à appliquer dans PHP
+# Methods to apply in PHP

 ## create_account